Fare Evasion is an offence

 -Take the card out from wallet/bag and tap it on the card reader when boarding and alighting.
 If you have tapped the card correctly, the card reader will emit light and a beep tone.
 The display will also show that the card is read.

 On the MRT/ LRT

-• Tap your card at the card reader of the exit fare gate.
+- Tap the same card or single trip ticket at the card reader of the exit fare gate.

 For Concession Card holders

-• Use a concession card that belongs to you.
-As concession cards are not transferable, don’t use someone else’s card
+- Use a concession card that belongs to you.
+Concession cards are not transferable, and it is an offence to use someone else’s concession card

-• If you are paying a concession fare using cash for bus rides, do let the bus driver know.
-Then tap your concession card at the reader to verify the validity of the card, before you drop your cash into the fare box.
+- If you are paying concessionary cash fare for bus rides, you should inform the driver and tap your concession card at the card reader to verify the validity of the card, before you drop your cash into the fare box

-• If you forget to bring your concession card or if your concession card has expired, please pay the adult cash fare or use a valid smartcard.
+- If you did not bring your concession card or if your concession card has expired, please pay the adult cash fare or use a valid smartcard

 Please click here to file appeals against the imposition of penalty fee for underpayment and non-payment of bus and train fares, and misuse of concession cards.